twbs/bootstrap/site/content/docs/5.0/utilities/visibility.md

 ---
 layout: docs
 title: Visibility
-description: Control the visibility, without modifying the display, of elements with visibility utilities.
+description: Control the visibility of elements, without modifying their display, with visibility utilities.
 group: utilities
 ---